Truvis/SplunkDashboards/readme.md

+*be sure to star and follow this project if you like it.
+By doing so it lets me know which of my works people enjoy the most so development can be prioritized*

 # Dashboards
 When I started teaching myself Splunk and saw that you could create dashboards, I quickly became addicited and started building out as many ideas as I possibly could.
 The goal is to figure out how to package these into an app that can be quickly deployed and configured to any splunk instance.